GrigorHar/homeWork/Readme.md

  # Promises Rejection Number Checker

 This project provides a method to check the number of rejected promises against a given threshold.

-## Usage

-The `promisesRejectionNumChecker` function takes in two parameters: `listOfPromises` (an array of promises) and `rejectionThreshold` (the maximum number of allowed rejections).
-It returns a promise that resolves if the number of rejected promises is not greater than the threshold or rejects otherwise.

 ## Installation
 To use this module, you need to have Node.js installed.
 Then, follow these steps: